MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-ltu-isaf.md

 You will get a notification in **Messages**, or you can manually refresh the page to see data import progress.
 When the importing process is complete, you will see the results on **Execution summary** page.

-The **LT i.SAF setup for Electronic messages.zip** package provides a setup for **"i.SAF"** processing that supports the process of i.SAF reporting composed generaly of three elements:
+The **LT i.SAF setup for Electronic messages.zip** package provides a setup for **"i.SAF"** processing that supports the process of i.SAF reporting composed generally of three elements:

 - **Populate invoices** – Invoices are added to the **Message items** table.
 - **Attributes evaluation** – The **Document type** field values are evaluated for all of the invoices added to the **Message items** table.